FredHutch/Oncoscape/INSTALL.md

 The default Oncoscape configuration file is located at 'Oncoscape/inst/scripts/apps/oncoscape/runOncoscapeApp-7777.R'

-Edit this file to meet your specific needs, such the TCP port you want the server to listen on and what datasets you want to load on startup.
+Edit this file to meet your specific needs, such as the TCP port you want the server to listen on and what datasets you want to load on startup.
 By default when you run Oncoscape it will automatically open a web browser and navigate to the Oncoscape application.
 If you are running Oncoscape on a remote server rather than your local workstation, this won't work and you'll need to manually navigate to the server address and configured oncoscape port.

 To change the port while Onoscape listens, modify the "port" variable.
 To modify the datasets that are loaded on startup, modify the "current.datasets" variable.
 Below in an example configuration: